Aneena31/Employee-Salary-Prediction/README.md

 ## ⚙️ **Tools & Libraries**

-- Python 🐍
+- Python
 - Pandas
 - NumPy
 - Scikit-Learn
 - Matplotlib
 - Seaborn
+- Streamlit
+- Joblib

 ---

 ## 📈 **Results**

 - Multiple models were compared to identify the best performing classifier.
+- Ensemble models like Random Forest & Gradient Boosting performed best.
 - Evaluation metrics like accuracy and ROC AUC Score were used to select the best model for predicting employee salaries.
-- Visualization of results was done using `matplotlib` and `seaborn`.

 ---